Katangese Gendarmerie: Conflict with the United Nations

 Throughout October and November the Gendarmerie was reinforced with additional mercenaries, munitions, and aircraft.
 As tensions rose, gendarmes harassed UN officials and murdered an ONUC officer.
 Skirmishes occurred in early December, and the Gendarmerie began isolating ONUC detachments around Élisabethville via a series of large roadblocks.
 On 5 December 1961, ONUC launched Operation Unokat, aimed at ensuring freedom of movement for ONUC personnel.
 Reinforced by additional troops and aircraft, UN forces quickly secured Élisabethville and destroyed four Katangese planes.
 Approximately 80 gendarmes were killed and 250 wounded in the fighting.
 Military pressure applied by the operation forced Tshombe to agree to negotiate with Adoula.
-Tshombe signed the Kitona Declaration on 21 December, 1961, agreeing that Katanga was part of the Congo, and announcing plans to re-integrate the state with the Congo.
+Tshombe signed the Kitona Declaration on 21 December 1961, agreeing that Katanga was part of the Congo, and announcing plans to re-integrate the state with the Congo.
 Even as negotiations were in progress, the Gendarmerie continued to skirmish with the ANC.
 Throughout the year, the ANC made continuous inroads in North Katanga.

 The United States began increasing efforts in retraining or reorganizing the Gendarmerie, as the Central Intelligence Agency feared that "Katanga forces are likely to resort to guerrilla type operations and could severely harass UN forces for some time" if the situation was not resolved peacefully.
 It was suggested that the gendarmes could be integrated into the ANC, but Tshombe resisted such efforts, complicating negotiations.
-Tshombe continually stalled, drawing out negotiations until October 1962, when ONUC intelligence indicated the Gendarmes were preparing for war.
+Tshombe stalled, drawing out negotiations until October 1962, when ONUC intelligence indicated the Gendarmes were preparing for war.